tonyfromundefined/nuxt-serverless/README.md

 Nuxt.js Serverless Server-side Rendering Starter on AWS Serverless Stack (Lambda + API Gateway + S3) with *Serverless Framework*

+> ### I recommends you `React.js` + `Next.js` than `Nuxt.js`
+> As your application grows larger, Nuxt.js can go beyond the complexity you can afford.
+Nuxt.js is more abstract than Next.js, which exponentially increases management costs.
+And Nuxt.js has a very rapid API change for each version.
+So, I decided to abandon Nuxt.js.
+React.js + Next.js is much more useful for complexity management.
+If you decide to change Nuxt.js to Next.js, check out the *production-ready* **Next.js Starter** that I use.
+It also support fully serverless deployment. [https://github.com/tonyfromundefined/next-starter](https://github.com/tonyfromundefined/next-starter)

 ### Pre-Installed
 - Nuxt.js 2.8.1
 - Serverless Framework